How Do I know If I’m Self-Sabotaging Myself?

 Self-sabotage is when we think thoughts or behave in ways that will move us further from our desires.
-It’s that inner-voice whispering in our ear telling us that we can’t do this.
-It doesn’t sound nice, but it’s our subconscious’ attempt at protecting us from pain and fear in reality.
+It’s that inner voice whispering in our ears telling us that we can’t do this.
+It doesn’t sound nice, but it’s our subconscious’s attempt at protecting us from pain and fear in reality.
 Of course, the result is negative.
 It’s preventing us from achieving our dreams.

 Over time, self-sabotage zaps our motivation and drive.
 When we fail time and again to achieve our goals, we become frustrated, defeated, and soon stop trying.
 If you believe you will not ever fulfill your wishes, why bother making an effort?